nononovak/otwadvent2019-ctfwriteup/day16_musical_stegano.md

 ## Parsing MIDI

 To parse the MIDI file, I found the [python-midi](https://github.com/vishnubob/python-midi) package on Github and pulled that into a docker container for testing.
-Using this package, I parsed out the individual notes, calculated the pitch (number) to note index (based on the hint above), and wrote a script to look at the four sets of 8 measures side by side.
+Using this package, I parsed out the individual notes, calculated the pitch-to-note lookup values, and wrote a script to look at the four sets of 8 measures side by side.
+The output of this script is shown below (with the full source available at the end).

 ```
 # ./solver.py